Li0nsDickachu/robo-rally-mod/README.md

-# robo-rally-mod
+# RoboRally
-a minetest mod that implements the board game "robo rally"
+a minetest mod that implements the board game "RoboRally"

 there is not much to see here for now. there is no game yet.